Mid Cornwall · TR14 · Cornwall Council West

 Why Camborne is its own job.

-Camborne sits within the World Heritage Site buffer; mining heritage features are protected and design statements need to address industrial character.
+Locally, camborne sits within the World Heritage Site buffer; mining heritage features are protected and design statements need to address industrial character.
 Trevithick Road, Cross Street and the Conservation Area carry tighter material expectations.
 For extension specifically, parts of Camborne sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes.
-That's why we treat every Camborne project as a TR14-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Camborne projects parish-up, not template-down — the TR14 context shapes the design from day one.
+Whether the project is on post-war social housing estates in the centre or further out toward Redruth, the extension response is locally tuned.

 Planning note